-Emin Sami Arısoy, Ergin Çiftçi, Mustafa Hacımustafaoğlu, Ateş Kara, Necdet Kuyucu, Ayper Somer, Fadıl Vardar\ Department of Pediatric Infectious Diseases, Uludağ University Faculty of Medicine, Bursa, Turkey
+Emin Sami Arısov, Ergin Ciftci, Mustafa Hacımustafaoğlu, Ates Kara, Necdet Kuyucu, Ayper Somer, Fadil Vardar

 Vaccination is the most effective, most reliable and cost-effective approach of protecting children's and adults' health and preventing infectious diseases.
 It is the right of each and every child to get immunized against the diseases that have an effective and reliable vaccine.
-The healthy children in our country have been vaccinated on a regular basis for a long time within the framework of continuallyexpanding national immunization schedule.
+The healthy children in our country have been vaccinated on a regular basis for a long time within the framework of continually-expanding national immunization schedule.

-This article was written in an attempt to present practical recommendations regarding the available and non-available vaccines in the Turkish National Immunization Calendar (Schedule), prepare a practical national guideline inclusive of all the vaccines applicable for children and bring the issue out to the open for general debate.
+This article was written in an attempt to present practical recommendations regarding the available and non-available vaccines in the Turkish National Immunization Calendar (Expanded Immunization Program (GBP), prepare a practical national guideline inclusive of all the vaccines applicable for children and bring the issue out to the open for general debate.
 A similar recommendation article titled "Vaccine Calendar Recommendations of Pediatric Diseases Association" was published in the Journal of Pediatric Infection (Çocuk Enfeksiyon Dergisi) in 2009.

-There has for a long time had a successful and quickly-strengthening National Pediatric Vaccine Calendar (Scheme) within the framework of Expanded Immunization Programme (EIP).
+There has for a long time had a successful and quickly-strengthening GBP within the framework of Expanded Immunization Programme (EIP).
 Apart from this vaccine schedule administered to previously-healthy children, there are also vaccination recommendations for children and adults who have a high risk situation (immune deficiency, immunosuppressant treatment, chemotherapy, cancer, organ transplantation, and splenectomy) and travel to risky regions.
 Immunizing the healthy adults should be considered as the supplementary part of childhood vaccination.

 In parallel to the developments in the field of vaccination, it is inevitable to strengthen the national immunization schedules and put the developments into practice.
 It naturally expected that each and every country will implement a national immunization schedule in accordance with their social conditions, incidence features of diseases and financial conditions.
 A national immunization schedule fundamentally aims to cover for previously healthy children (those who did not have a health problem previously).
 The contribution of country-wide vaccination to community health care and the extraordinary benefits it provides makes the financial cost-benefit calculations meaningless.
-In this connection, our national vaccination schedule is frequently updatedin the light of country's data- it scope is gradually expanded.
+In this connection, our national vaccination schedule is frequently updated- in the light of country's data- it scope is gradually expanded.

 In accordance with the decisions of Immunization Advisory Committee of the Ministry of Health of Turkish Republic, adopting the national immunization schedule aimed at healthy children and administered free-of-charge country-wide and taking full part in every effort aimed at its implementation constitute the basis of the national vaccination practices.
 On the other hand, it will be appropriate that the vaccines not yet available on our national vaccination schedule, but administered to children on a national scale in various developed countries are also added to our national schedule as soon as possible should they be considered to be applicable on the basis of Turkey's data.
-Furthermore, the children raised healthily, with good education and great care as the adults of the country in the future, with the awareness that they will constitute the most important national and international resource and power of the country, it will be beneficial and necessary for those vaccines to be administered to our children within the most appropriate and broad framework.
-Within this framework, it will be a wise move to recommend the vaccines not yet available on our national vaccination schedule to be added to the schedule in such a way not to hamper the administration of already-available vaccines with appropriate time ranges, and therefore propose an extensive immunization recommendation guideline; this
+Furthermore, the children raised healthily, with good education and great care as the adults of the country in the

-Received: 09.02.2014 Accepted: 10.03.2014
+Received: 06.02.2015 Accepted: 12.03.2015